JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Stack

-Development of MTW has been possible thanks to many open source projects, notably:
+Development of MTW has been possible thanks to other open source projects, notably:

 * SPARQL server: Apache Jena Fuseki
 * Web framework - Python: Flask & Jinja2 templates